ganevniko/ganevniko.github.io/_posts/2019-11-04-aws_-_using_athena_to_query_data_stored_in_s3.markdown

 ---
 layout: post
 title:      "AWS - Using Athena to query data stored in S3"
-date:       2019-11-04 15:19:59 +0000
+date:       2019-11-04 10:20:00 -0500
 permalink:  aws_-_using_athena_to_query_data_stored_in_s3
 ---

 Amazon defines Athena as “an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL”.
-Unlike other SQL query engines, Athena is limited to files stored in AWS S3 only and is capable of handling a variety of file formats such as CSV, JSON, Parquet…
+Unlike other SQL query engines, Athena is limited to files stored in AWS S3 only and is capable of handling a variety of file formats such CSV, JSON, Parquet…

 ![](img/56.png)